ugliestie/musicemoji/README.md

 ### How does this work?

 When user scrobble something on Last.fm and this script enabled, user's Telegram Premium emoji status changes to cover of song they are listening to!
-Sometimes Last.fm doesn't have cover for scrobble, but for this reason this user use free Deezer and iTunes API endpoints to find a cover.
+Sometimes Last.fm doesn't have cover for scrobble, but for this reason this script use free Deezer and iTunes API endpoints as fallback to find a cover.

 This script has two modes which can be changed in `NOW_PLAYING` .env variable:
 1) Show only 'Scrobbling now'-like scrobbles and set custom emoji (`/custom_emoji`) or default star when nothing is playing